 In return for their homage and submission, Charles granted Rollo the Duchy of Normandy.
 In time, Normandy would become a Viking stronghold and Vikings would convert to Christianity.

-Another reason was the pressure of increasing population in Scandinavian homelands where resources were scarce.
-So, Vikings started attacking other kingdoms for land, wealth, slaves and other resources.
+Another reason was the pressure of the increasing population in Scandinavian homelands where resources were scarce.
+So, Vikings started attacking other kingdoms for land, wealth, slaves, and other resources.

 Raiding also came to be seen as part of the Viking warrior culture.
 Young men would raid other lands, plunder wealth and thus earn prestige in the Viking society.